Fannie Mae And Freddie Mac Versus HUD Guidelines

 Qualifying For Mortgage With Direct Lender With No Overlays

 Home Buyers needing to qualify for government and/or conventional loans with no lender overlays can contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
-Or email us at [email protected] We are direct lenders with no overlays on government and conventional loans and offer alternative financing programs.
+Or email us at [email protected] Gustan Cho Associates is a mortgage company licensed in multiple states with no lender overlays on government and conventional loans and offer alternative financing programs.
 The team at GCA Mortgage Group also offers non-traditional mortgage loan programs such as NON-QM Loans, Bank Statement Loans for self-employed borrowers, and two-time perm construction loans.
-We also offer escrow advances on refinance mortgages.
+We also offer escrow advances on refinancing mortgages.